Leakage of power from dipole to higher multipoles due to non-symmetric WMAP beam: Conclusion

 \section{Conclusion}

-An analytical formalism has been developed to use in simulations of scan strategy to estimate the leakage of power from dipole to the quadrupole and higher multipoles.
-It has also been shown that the power leakage only depends on the two spherical harmonic coefficients of the satellite beam ($b_{i}$ and $b_{r}$) and therefore if the beam has been designed in such a way that these two parameters of the beam are small enough then power leakage will be negligible.
+We develop an analytical formalism to simulate WMAP and Planck the scan strategy and use it to estimate the leakage of power from dipole.
+We show that the power leakage only depends on the two spherical harmonic coefficients of the satellite beam ($b_{i}$ and $b_{r}$) and if the beam is designed in such a way that these two parameters of the beam are small enough then power leakage will be negligible.
 For WMAP, the amount of the power leakage is found to be small but not insignificant compared to the low value of quadrupole measured.
+The quadrupole shape generated by the dipole power leakage is similar to the observed quadrupole in CMB sky.
 The leakage of power depends on the scan pattern.
+However, our analysis show that the quadrupole direction anomaly is not possible to explain using only this particular effect.
 For WMAP scan pattern the power leakage is mainly restricted to the quadrupole.
-However, for Planck scan pattern the power gets leaked to quadrupole and octapole and other higher multipoles.
+However, for Planck scan pattern the power gets leaked to quadrupole and octupole and other higher low multipoles.
+Though for Planck scan strategy the amount of the power leakage is much smaller in comparison to the WMAP.
+This particular analysis will definitely help beam design for the future high precession CMB experiments.